HiConfiT/.github/profile/README.md

 ## Hi there 👋

-We offer a range of open-source libraries and tools to support [Knowledge-Based Configuration].
+We offer a range of open-source libraries and tools to support [Knowledge-Based Configuration Systems].

 Our current list of libraries and tools includes the following: